 The Office of Professional Standards is responsible for Internal Affairs, Research and Planning, Accreditation, and Selection.
 The mission of this office is to ensure the integrity of the Department and its personnel through impartial investigation and developmental management support.

 Internal investigations resulting from complaints and allegations of misconduct brought against members of the Department are handled by the Office of Professional Standards through an Inquiry Review Process.
 One part of that process is the Inquiry Review Board made up of officers from various units in the Department.
 It greatly increases accountability and ensures a standardization of how inquiries are handled.

-The Roswell Police Department has been nationally accredited through the Commission on Accreditation for Law Enforcement Agencies (CALEA) since 1995 and has enjoyed certification from the Georgia Association of Chiefs of Police (GACP) since 2005.
+The Roswell Police Department has been nationally accredited through the Commission on Accreditation for Law Enforcement Agencies (CALEA) since 1995 and has enjoyed certification from the Georgia

+Association of Chiefs of Police (GACP) since 2005.
 This long relationship benefits the Department and citizens of Roswell by providing a framework of standards for the Department to adhere to, resulting in a higher level of service while reducing liability and risk.

 Selection of new employees is also handled by the Office of Professional Standards.
 The selection process is very important, as it is the very first step in shaping the future of the Roswell Police Department.
 An intensive series of tests and background work ensures the highest quality employees and maximizes the success rate of officers in the police academy and Field Training Program.
 The process helps ensure that only the best officers are sworn in to protect and serve the City of Roswell.

+Roswell Police Department Internal Investigations 2014

+INVESTIGATION TYPE SUSTAINED EXONERATED UNFOUNDED NOT SUSTAINED RESIGNED DURING INV.
+PENDING

+FORMAL 12 12 4 6 2 4

+INQUIRY 7 18 16 7 0 6

+Roswell Police - 2014 Hiring & Training

+416 applications

-Roswell Police Department Internal Investigations 2015 INVESTIGATION TYPE SUSTAINED EXONERATED UNFOUNDED NOT Sustained RESIGNED DURING INV.
-PENDING FORMAL 7 4 6 3 3 1 INQUIRY 4 7 4 4 0 6 Roswell Police - 2015 Hiring & Training 519 applications processed (sworn & civilian positions) 6 percent of applicants who are hired 174 average number of training hours per Roswell Police Officer 26,396 total hours of POST training for all Roswell Police Officers Detention Center
+applications processed (sworn & civilian positions)

+percent of applicants who are hired

+average number of training hours per Roswell Police Officer 24,417 total hours of POST training for all Roswell Police Officers

+Detention Center

 Since changes made in 2012, the Roswell Detention Center is primarily a 72-hour holding facility.
 This means that anyone arrested in Roswell and brought to the Detention Center generally will not stay more than three days.
 Housing a prisoner can be costly, so these efficient procedures keep costs much lower.

 The Detention Center is staffed with three shifts of Detention Officers who have a wide variety of duties.
 The officers book and release inmates, handle court and bonding paperwork, and take care of details such as inmate food service, visitations, and court appearances.

 An electronic warrant system puts Roswell Police Officers face-to-face with a judge over a computer within minutes for certain charges.
 Thanks to an agreement with the Fulton County Sheriff's Office, after an arrest, the officer can obtain a warrant and have the inmate transferred to the Fulton County Jail annex in Alpharetta or the main facility in Atlanta.

 Certain arrestees must have a bond hearing in Roswell and can do so via closed circuit television in the Detention Center, which is much safer and more efficient than transporting inmates to court.

-If the prisoner cannot bond out of jail within 72 hours or the prisoner is under sentence by the Roswell Municipal Court, he or she is transferred to a contracted facility in Lumpkin County, GA.
-The facility, run by the Lumpkin County Sheriff's Department, handles all prisoner services, including medical services and transportation to and from Roswell, when necessary.
+If the prisoner can not bond out of jail within 72 hours or the prisoner is under sentence by the Roswell Municipal Court, they are transferred to a contracted facility in Pelham, GA.
+The facility, run by the Pelham Police Department, handles all prisoner services, including medical services and transportation to and from being evaluated real time.
+This reduces costs and logistical issues related to medical services and transports, while increasing officer safety.

+Roswell when necessary.